isomerpages/moe-edgefieldpri/_co-curricular-activities/Sports & Games/Rope Skipping.md

   </tr>
   <tr>
     <td class="tg-dafn">Developing our students</td>
-    <td class="tg-u05r">During CCA sessions, members begin to learn the basic footwork and progress to learn the level one rope skipping skills.
-The members will advance to level two and level 3 skills once they are more familiar and experience in their level one skills.</td>
+    <td class="tg-u05r">During CCA sessions, members begin to learn the basic footwork and progress to learn level one rope skipping skills.
+The members will advance to level two and level three skills once they are more familiar and experience in their level one skills.</td>
   </tr>
   <tr>
     <td class="tg-dafn">Growing hearts and minds</td>
     <td class="tg-u05r">Rope Skipping CCA focuses on character building and inculcating the values of team spirit, integrity and empathy.
 The CCA develops the pupils’ leadership skills. <br>The CCA leaders in Rope Skipping CCA are good role models for the juniors.
-They would mentor and guide the juniors in the CCA, setting a good examples for the junior to follow. <br>The members are inspired to works towards a shared vision The members motivate each other through sharing and listening to work towards a common goal of achieving awards in the competitions.
-They learn to persevere as they challenge the process of their own ability to learn a certain level of rope skipping skill. </td>
+They mentor and guide the juniors in the CCA by setting good examples for the juniors to follow. <br>The members are inspired to works towards a shared vision.
+The members motivate one another through sharing and listening to work towards a common goal of achieving awards in the competitions.
+They learn to persevere as they challenge the process of their own abilities to learn a certain level of rope skipping skill. </td>
   </tr>
   <tr>
     <td class="tg-dafn">Empowering leaders and talents</td>
-    <td class="tg-u05r">Rope skipping members enables others to act and encourage the hearts of their team members.
-The members will cheer each other on during competitions, teach each other to learn a new skill and motivate each other through words of encouragement.
+    <td class="tg-u05r">Rope skipping members enable others to act and encourage the hearts of their team members.
+The members will cheer one another on during competitions, teach each other to learn a new skill and motivate each other through words of encouragement.
 The members support each other and grow with each other in the CCA. </td>
   </tr>
   <tr>
     <td class="tg-dafn">CCA Teachers</td>